mikestefanello/backlite/README.md

 ### Declaring a Task type

 Any type can be a task as long as it implements the `Task` interface, which requires only the `Config() QueueConfig` method, used to provide information about the queue that these tasks will be added to.
+All fields should be exported.
 As an example, this is a task used to send new order email notifications:

 ```go
 type NewOrderEmailTask struct {